 You will use the destination hard disk drive to migrate all the contents of the older disk drive.

-Ensure that the destination disk has enough storage to contain all the content that is stored in the older disk drive.
+Ensure that the destination hard drive has enough storage to contain all the content that is stored in the older disk drive.

 You may use an SSD (Solid state Drive), HDD or removable disk to serve the purpose of destination drive.